Giulio Alberoni: Death and legacy

+The Cardinal's collections of art gathered in Rome and Piacenza, housed in his richly appointed private apartments, have been augmented by the Collegio.
+There are remarkable suites of Flemish tapestries, and paintings, among which the most famous is the Ecce Homo by Antonello da Messina (1473), but which also include panels by Jan Provoost and other Flemish artists, oil paintings by Domenico Maria Viani and Francesco Solimena.

 Alberoni was a gourmand.
 Interspersed in his official correspondence with Parma are requests for local delicacies triffole (truffles), salame, robiola cheeses, and agnolini (kind of pasta).
 The pork dish "Coppa del Cardinale", a specialty of Piacenza, is named for him.
 A "timballo Alberoni" combines maccaroni, shrimp sauce, mushrooms, butter and cheese.